 If people may be sleeping or not alert in parts of the building, or where there are unoccupied areas in which a fire could develop undiscovered, an automatic fire detection system may be necessary.

 The level of fire alarm should be determined by your fire risk assessment.
-Further guidance on fire warning systems can found in Part 2, Section 2 of the free guide on risk assessment relevant to your type of premises.
+Further guidance on fire warning systems can that are relevant to your type of premises can be found in Part 2, Section 2 of the free guide on risk assessment (opens in a new window).

 You may wish to consider installing automatic fire detection in order to protect your property or business.

 You can read more about false alarms and our policies by visiting the False Alarm page on our website.